Considering the style of your outfit can require a significant amount of thought…

 ***See images***

-Maybe your upper body is more prominent and having a jacket tailored and not accentuating the broadness of your shoulders would work well.
-So instead of cutting the shoulder wider and emphasizing even more, we could tailor the sleeve with minimal bulk (sleeve roll and padding) and cut closer to your shoulder line.
-Taking slightly less shape through the waist line will also create a more flattering silhouette
+Maybe your upper body is more prominent, and having a jacket tailored and not accentuating the broadness of your shoulders would work well.
+So instead of cutting the shoulder wider and emphasising even more, we could tailor the sleeve with minimal bulk (sleeve roll and padding) and cut closer to your shoulder line.
+Taking slightly less shape through the waistline will also create a more flattering silhouette

-The opposite can be achieved, if for example your shoulders are more narrow.
-So having them cut slightly wider will create a more broad look and then having more shape through the body will create an optical illusion for your figure
+The opposite can be achieved if, for example, your shoulders are narrower.
+So, having them cut slightly wider will create a broader look, and then having more shape through the body will create an optical illusion for your figure

-Remember in creating that overall look, we must think about the lower half.
-Your body is your body, but having a jacket giving the optical illusion, we want to have the trouser following the same lines…
+Remember, in creating that overall look, we must think about the lower half.
+Your body is your body, but having a jacket giving the optical illusion, we want to have the trousers following the same lines…

 By refining your upper body very slightly, we can straighten the trouser shape (as opposed to tapering and exaggerating your top half).